 Make sure to bring your own entertainment rather than relying on the in-flight entertainment.
 The in-flight entertainment might not be working or the movie on your flight might be one you don’t like or you have seen before.
 Need some book or movie suggestions?
 Here is a list of 45 of the best travel books and 51 of the best travel movies of all time.

-If you are flying with an e-reader or computer, have your books and movies on your device.
+If you are flying with a kindle or computer, have your books and movies on your device.
 Make sure your electronics are fully charged before your flight and bring your adaptors or extra batteries with you.

 If you prefer actual books rather than reading on an e-reader, I recommend bringing enough books and magazines to last the duration of the flight in case you are unable to sleep.

 Do you know what to wear on a long haul flight?
 Make sure you wear loose fitting and comfortable clothes.
 I also recommend wearing slip on shoes without laces so that you can take them off easily and put them back on when going to the bathroom.
 Wear socks to keep your feet warm and clean when taking off your shoes.